SECTIONS / CLASSES

 Trophy Exhibit

-Perpetual Silver Challenge Cup presented by Mr E L St J Crouch Most points in section D
+Mr E L St J Crouch Silver Challenge Cup Most points in section D

 Wiveliscombe Chamber of Trade Cup Best exhibit in section D